 Do you know anyone who gets over-excited about something and jumps right into the deep end, only to get stuck or give up?

-Often, I meet with investors and they want to jump straight into talking about particular properties and what they should buy.
-Instead, I ask them to take ten steps back and start with the most basic questions, in order to build an investing plan.
+Often, we meet with investors and they want to jump straight into talking about particular properties and what they should buy.

-I can assure you that at some stage the novelty of investing will wear off and unless your goals are clearly defined and “real” for you, your interest will fade.
+There’s nothing wrong with enthusiasm!
+But property investing needs to be approached carefully.
+I can assure you that at some stage the novelty of investing will wear off and, unless your goals are clearly defined and “real” for you, your interest will fade.

-In my last blog post, I talked about the advantage of having a “coach” to help develop and implement a tailored investment strategy.
-Now, I would like to take you through the initial building blocks of that strategy, step by step.
+In my last blog post, we talked about the advantage of having a property investment mentor to help develop and implement a tailored investment strategy.
+Now, we are going to take you through how a property investment mentor can help you recognise the initial building blocks of your strategy.
+Step by step.

 Step 1: Know Your Financial Situation

 A vast number of people have a very poor grasp on their finances or have no real understanding of how to move ahead.
 Ask yourself these questions:

 - What is your income or joint income?

 - Is that income from PAYE or are you self-employed?

 - If you contract, how stable is that contract?